bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

     Description of an instance

 - Parallelism
-    This field determines the number of tasks that will process the streams.
-For load reduction and the enhancement of velocity Parallelism should be over 1.
+    This field determines the number of tasks that will process the data stream.
+For load reduction and the performance enhancement Parallelism should be over 1.
 Value may be integer or `max` string.
 If `max`, then parallelism equals minimum count of partitions of streams (1 by default).
-For an input streaming instance it can not exceed the total number of back-ups (Backup count + Async-backup-count)
+For an input streaming instance it should not exceed the total number of back-ups (Backup count + Async-backup-count)

 - Options
-    Json with options for the module.
+    JSON with options for the module.
 Validates by implementation of the Streaming Validator method in the module.
 That field can be set as required according to the Validator.

 - Per-Task-Cores
     Quantity of cores for task (1 by default).